 Chief of Staff to the President and Secretary to the Board of Trustees

 The Chief of Staff advises the president on a wide variety of special projects, initiatives and executive duties, including, the university-wide long-range planning process.
 The Chief of Staff also serves as Secretary to the Board of Trustees and as the liaison between the president and members of the community.
-The Office of the Chief of Staff includes Investment Responsibility Stakeholder Relations and Campus Engagement.
+The Office of the Chief of Staff includes Investment Responsibility Stakeholder Relations.

 Organization Chart for Office of the President